 The incidence rate of first malignancy (number of first malignancy events per 100 PY) was calculated.
-Standardised incidence rates are presented using "age at enrolment" (panels a and c; age range: 15-59 years) and "age at event onset" (age range: 15-64 years).
-Standardised incidence rate (95% CI) for panel a: SEER: 0.24 (0.24-0.24); Danish MS registry: 0.27 (0.24-0.31).
+Standardised incidence rates are presented using "age at enrolment" (panels a and c; age range: 15-59 years) and "age at event onset" (age range: 15-64 years) Standardised incidence rate (95% CI) for panel a: SEER: 0.24 (0.24-0.24); Danish MS registry: 0.27 (0.24-0.31).
 Standardised incidence rate (95% Cl) for panel b: SEER: 0.31 (0.30-0.31); Danish MS registry: 0.30 (0.27-0.35).

 Standardised incidence rate (95% CI) for panel d: SEER: 0.14 (0.14-0.14); Danish MS registry: 0.17 (0.14-0.21). aNMSC is not reported in SEER; Includes patients who received any dose of OCR during the controlled treatment and associated OLE periods of the Phase II and Phase III studies; Includes patients who received any dose of OCR during the controlled treatment and associated OLE periods of the Phase II and Phase III studies, plus VELOCE, CHORDS, CASTING and OBOE; dIncludes patients who received any dose of OCR during the controlled treatment and associated OLE periods of the Phase III and Phase III studies, plus VELOCE, CHORDS, CASTING and OBOE; dincludes patients who received any dose of OCR during the controlled treatment and associated OLE periods of the Phase III and Phase III studies, plus VELOCE, CHORDS, CASTING and OBOE; dincludes patients who received any dose of OCR during the controlled treatment and associated OLE periods of the Phase III and Pha CHORDS, CASTING, OBOE and ENSEMBLE; elncludes patients who received any dose of OCR during the controlled treatment and associated OLE periods of the Phase II and Phase III studies, plus VELOCE, CHORDS, CASTING (and associated LTE), OBOE and ENSEMBLE.

 LTE, long-term extension; MS, multiple sclerosis; NMSC, non-melanoma skin cancer; OCR, ocrelizumab; OLE, open-label extension; Ph, Phase; PY, patient years; SEER, Surveillance, Epidemiology, and End Results.
 Table 5.
 Standardised incidence ratios of all malignancies and female breast cancer vs SEER database and the Danish MS registry

-January 2019 a,b SIRs of all malignancies c (95% CI) SIRs of female breast cancer (95% CI) SIR OCR/SEER 0.81 (0.58-1.09) 1.10 (0.63-1.79) SIR OCR/Danish MS registry 0.86 (0.62-1.17) 0.87 (0.50-1.42) The SIR is calculated as observed to expected number of events.

-Includes patients who received any dose of OCR during the controlled treatment and associated OLE periods of the Phase II and Phase III studies, plus VELOCE, CHORDS, CASTING (and associated LTE), OBOE and ENSEMBLE; Incidence rate is calculated based on the age LTE, long-term extension; MS, multiple sclerosis; NMSC, non-melanoma skin cancer; OCR, ocrelizumab; OLE, open-label extension; SEER, Surveillance, Epidemiology, and End Results; SIR, standardised incidence ratio.
+January 2019 ^{a,a} SIKS of all malignancies (95% CI) SIRS of female breast cancer (95% CI) SIR OCR/SEER 0.81 (0.58-1.09) 1.10 (0.63-1.79) SIR OCR/Danish MS registry 0.86 (0.62-1.17) 0.87 (0.50-1.42) The SIR is calculated as observed to expected number of events.
+Planched as patients who received any dose of OCR during the controlled treatment and associated OLE periods of the Phase III studies plus VELOCE CHORDS CASTING (and associated LTE).
+OROE and ENSEMBLE: blocked as calculated based on the ad at event onset: °NMSC is not reported in SEER LTE, long-term extension; MS, multiple sclerosis; NMSC, non-melanoma skin cancer; OCR, ocrelizumab; OLE, open-label extension; SEER, Surveillance, Epidemiology, and End Results; SIR, standardised incidence ratio.